ding-lab/cptac_methylation/README.md

 Sample nomenclature
 -------------------

-The samples follow the naming system "\[SubjectID\].\[T or N\].csv", where T or N specifies whether it is a tumor or a normal sample (for
+The samples follow the naming system "\[SubjectID\].\[T , N, or A\].\[SampleID\].csv", where T, N, or A specifies whether it is a tumor, blood normal or a tissue normal sample (for
-example: C3N\_01375.T.csv).
-In a few cases, where this information was unavailable or unclear, the samples are named as "\[SampleID\].\[AliquotNumber\].csv", where SampleID is a unique identifier of the sample and the AliquotNumber is the aliquot which was processed for the methylation array (for example: CPT0018570006.2.csv).
-In most cases, the AliquotNumber is 2.
-Those samples which are labeled "NA12878" are controls where DNA from the cell line NA12878 was used.
+example: C3N-01375.T.CPTXXXXXXXXXX.csv).
+SampleID is a unique identifier of the sample.

 Column headding